Crossoid/Kotlin-Native-BigDecimal/README.md

   the box, and for the correct platform.

-* Automate the build of the Kotlin/JVM part too - so that it can be used for Android development too, without the need for expect/actual.
+* Automate the build of the Kotlin/JVM part too - so that it can be used for Android development too if necessary for some reason.

 * Unit tests!
-There are no automated tests so far, would be great to have at least few as a start...
+There are no incorporated automated tests so far, would be great to have at least few as a start...

 * And anything else you'd be interested in :-)

 For patches, please just do PR's & I'll review them.
-For bugs, please create GH issues; though no promises when I get to fixing them.
+For bugs, please create GitHub issues.